-The indices are based on quarterly survey ’Activity of non-financial enterprises’.
+The indices are based on monthly survey ’Sales in industry, construction, trade and services’.
 The sample includes about 2 000 enterprises which account for about 60% of the turnover of firms in the target population and is representative of all divisions defined in Regulation (EU) 1893/2006.
 In calculating the turnover index includes all receipts from sales (including revenues from sales of raw materials).

 |Frequency of data collection|

-Data collection is done online (IS STS), by mail and by phone.
+Data collection is done online (IS BC), by mail and by phone.

 Validation of data in the report: